borntyping/fidelius/README.md

 Fidelius is a tool for managing GPG encrypted secrets in a git repository.

-Files named `file.encrypted.ext.asc` are decrypted to `file.decrypted.ext`, and files in a directory named `directory.encrypted/file.ext.asc` are decrypted to `directory/file.ext`.
+* Paths like `file.encrypted.ext.asc` are decrypted to `file.decrypted.ext`,
+* Paths like `directory.encrypted/file.ext.asc` are decrypted to `directory/file.ext`.

 These rules ensure decrypted files have the correct extension for their